ts-defold/tsd-template-war-battles/README.md

 If you run the game now you should be able to move around and drop rockets all over the map by hammering the fire key.
 This is a good start.

+NOTE: Some [forum users](https://forum.defold.com/t/war-battles-tutorial-no-rocket-if-up-left-are-pressed/70131/7) have mentioned not being able to fire in all directions while holding multiple keys.
+This is a keyboard/OS issue and isn't a fault with Defold specifically.
+You may be able to fix it by changing the fire key.

 ## Set the direction of the rocket

 When a rocket is spawned, it is currently not oriented in the player's direction.
 That needs to be fixed.
 It should also fly straight ahead and explode after a short interval:

-1. Open "player.script" and scroll down to the `update()` function and update its code:
+1. Open "player.script.ts" and scroll down to the `update()` function and update its code:

     ```ts
     export function update(this: props, dt: number): void {